 Streams & Wetlands Restoration

-Broad Creek Gully 1
+Broad Creek Park Gully Restoration 1

 This restoration project restored stability and functions to a 952 linear feet ephemeral gully that flows to the East Branch of Broad Creek.
 The channel was highly unstable, leading to excessive delivery of sediment downstream during even minor storm events.
 By stabilizing the gully and constructing additional upslope stormwater detention and infiltration devices in the parking lots, the Federation stopped a significant source of sediment and nonpoint source pollution from entering Broad Creek.
 The project was constructed by Resource Restoration Group in May 2018.